-Esselunga was the first company in large-scale retail sector to be certified OHSAS 18001:2007 in Italy for all its sites and activities.
-In March 2018, this last standard was replaced by UNI ISO 45001 "Occupational health and safety management systems" to whom Esselunga promptly adapted during the same year.
-The Company in 2016 also obtained the environmental certification UNI EN ISO 14001.
+Esselunga was the first large-scale retail company in Italy to be certified to the OHSAS 18001:2007 standard for all locations and activities carried out.
+The latter standard was replaced, as of March 2018, by UNI ISO 45001 "Occupational Health and Safety Management Systems" to which Esselunga promptly adapted during the same year 2018.
+The Company also achieved, in 2016, certification of its Environmental Management System in accordance with UNI EN ISO 14001:2015.
+The certification refers to all locations and activities carried out by Esselunga.